quirkdom/trezur/README.md

 - [x] In TokenList, on search, the token code shown is always that of the first ones.
     - Repro: With no search, not the code of the first few tokens.
 Now search for tokens: the account and issuer names change to match the search query, but the codes are those of the first few tokens.
     - [x] Temporarily solved using Keyed Each loops.
-- [ ] When Data is purged from Settings page, it wipes out the persisted conditions.clientId, and also undefines in-memory state of conditions.clientId.
+- [x] When Data is purged from Settings page, it wipes out the persisted conditions.clientId, and also undefines in-memory state of conditions.clientId.
     - Yes, invalidate() can be called, and while that triggers layout load(), the context is not updated with the new data from this load().
 Context had already been set during +layout.svelte initialization once and it doesn't get re-initialized again.
 Valuable discussion [here](https://github.com/sveltejs/kit/discussions/10819).
-    - [ ] When doing conditions.resetConditions(), or during +layout.svelte initialization, conditions.clientId needs to be set again from data.conditions.clientId
+    - [x] When doing conditions.resetConditions(), or during +layout.svelte initialization, conditions.clientId needs to be set again from data.conditions.clientId
 - [ ] When [in DEV mode] sample data load button is clicked in settings page, it adds data into tokensContext state, and then immediately persists it.
 However after navigating to '/', the $effect to make tokens context in +page.svelte re-runs, which causes #load to run, and that blindly merges persisted data (i.e. tokens that were just persisted) and existing tokens in memory state, resulting in duplicate tokens.
-    - [ ] Can be possibly solved by de-duping against IDs.
+    - [x] Can be possibly solved by de-duping against IDs.
 But is that a good idea?
+        - Currently solved this by deduping on `id` and `secret`.
+But this should only be a short term solution.
     - [ ] What should be a good long term solution to sync persisted data with in-memory state?

 ### Immediate needs

 - [ ] Add drawer to add new tokens
+    - [ ] Wire up QR code scanner
+    - [ ] Wire up add new token form data -> Tokenable -> Add to TokenContext
-- [ ] Interact with existing tokens
+- [x] Interact with existing tokens
-  - [ ] Edit or delete tokens
+  - [x] Edit or delete tokens
   - [ ] Copy token to clipboard
   - [ ] Generate QR codes of tokens
 - [ ] Implement preferences page
 - [x] Implement sorting

+- [ ] Move settings and conditions to exported global states.
+Contexts are overkill for that.
 - [ ] Add passcode to encrypt/decrypt tokens (also serves to lock / unlock app)
 - [x] Store tokens encypted in browser storage (probably using [WebCrypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API))